Safest Teeth Whiteners

 In this article

-Resorption can occur in both adult and primary (baby) teeth, but it is normal and not usually harmful when it occurs in baby teeth.
 Without the normal resorption of baby teeth, they won’t fall out easily and make space for the adult teeth to erupt.

-There are numerous causes of resorption, but the most common occurs after a trauma or dental surgery.
+Numerous things can cause resorption, but the most common occurs after a trauma or dental surgery.

 Other causes of tooth resorption include the following: